 July 1939: County Sheriff Martin O’Donnell arrested fifty-two-year-old Bohemian brick layer Frank Dolezal for the murder of Flo Polillo.
 Dolezal had lived with her for a while, and subsequent investigation revealed he had been acquainted with Edward Andrassy and Rose Wallace.

 His “confession” turned out to be a bewildering blend of incoherent ramblings and neat, precise details, almost as if he had been coached.
 Before he could go to trial, Dolezal was found dead in his cell.
 The five foot eight Dolezal had hanged himself from a hook only five feet seven inches off the floor.
 Gerber’s autopsy revealed six broken ribs, all of which had been obtained while in the Sheriff’s custody.
-To this day no one thinks Frank Dolezal was the torso killer.
-The question is: why did Sheriff O’Donnell?
+To this day, few believe Frank Dolezal was the torso killer.

 The Kingsbury Run Murders remain one of the most perplexing cases in our nation’s criminal history.
 Rumors abound as to who may have been the killer.
 One thing is very clear: Eliot Ness had a suspect who he believed was undoubtedly the killer.
 This suspect continued to taunt Ness for years after the killings had stopped.
 All official police records on this case have been lost, destroyed, or removed.